CarloDePieri/docker-archlinux-ansible/README.md

       - nofile:65535:65535
 ```

-Consequently, if we want to Molecule
+Consequently, if we want Molecule
-to test an Ansbile role or playbook that installs AUR packages we need
+to test an Ansbile role or a playbook that installs AUR packages we need
+all of the following:
 - Pre-built Docker image with non-privileded user inside that container
 - Molecule contigured to
   - use that non-privileged Ansible (instead of using `root`)